-The von Mises/Hayek version of Austrian capital theory had gone on to suggest that the most important effect of a misalignment of interest rates, e.g., in the downward direction, was "over-investment" in real capital equipment, and not just an increase in the money value of investment spending.
-The supposed over-investment would then eventually have to be painfully undone in the course of a depression.
-This was the essence of the Austrian explanation of the business cycle.
-In another paper, written at about the same time as "A note on the Treatise", and entitled "(t)he Hayek story" Hicks (1967c) provided a number of arguments as to why the Austrian business cycle theory turned out to be unconvincing, to most observers, as an explanation of real world episodes.
-This was also (famously) the view of Friedman (1974).
-In the actual historical circumstances in which it was first presented, the Austrian narrative could have been, and frequently was, perceived even as dangerous to the very survival of the capitalistic economic system of the day.
-It came across as a sort of economic "catch-22", the implication being that there were no policy actions whatsoever that could be taken to alleviate a bad situation.
-Moreover, it is certainly true that Keynes in the General Theory eventually offered an alternative solution that was much less pessimistic, and this alone is probably enough to account for the popularity of the later Keynes theory, and the eclipse of Austrian economics.
+"The Hayek Story" had also provided a number of cogent arguments as to why Austrian business cycle theory turned out to be unconvincing as an explanation of real world events, at least to most observers, This was also famously the view of Friedman (1974).
+In the actual historical circumstances in which it was first presented, the Austrian narrative was indeed perceived even as dangerous to the very survival of the capitalistic economic system of the day.
+It came across as a sort of economic "catch-22", with the implication that there were no policy actions whatsoever that could be taken to alleviate a bad situation.
+By the time of the General Theory Keynes eventually offered an alternative solution that was much less pessimistic which alone is probably enough to account for the popularity of the later Keynes theory, and the eclipse of Austrian economics.
+It must once again be stressed; however, that in the early 1930s at the time of the "thunderstorms" the solution provided in the General Theory was not actually, the issue.
+The Keynes theory of the earlier time, the theory of the Treatise on Money, was, in fact even more strictly Wicksellian than the Austrians in its focus on the traditional theoretical themes of monetary economics.

-However, it must again be stressed that in the early 1930s, at the time of the "thunderstorms", the solution provided in the General Theory was not actually the issue.
-The Keynes theory of that time, the theory of the Treatise on Money, was arguably the more strictly Wicksellian in its focus on the traditional theoretical themes of monetary economics.
+In the original critique of Keynes Hayek (1931, 122) was quite explicit that he was dealing only with the pure theory part of Keynes argument.
+He was interested in the issues of "how profits arise", and whether or not they are a "purely monetary phenomenon".
+He actually agrees with Keynes's general intuition that "profits are the mainspring of the system" (Hayek, 1931, 124).
+So, the debate was not about how changes in profits eventually affect employment or growth which focus would have addressed the burning policy questions of the day, but rather what are the conditions needed for profits to be generated in the first.
+From this point of view all that Keynes's fundamental equations were really doing was to put forward a theory of how it is that profits come about and the role of investment spending (on Keynes's own special definition) in generating them.
+Hayek, in 1931, was only objecting to this type of argument, and purposely shied away from any and all discussion of "practical applications" or "practical [policy] proposals" (Hayek 1931, 122).
+His expressly stated intention was to focus on what he saw as "the central ... [theoretical] ... difficulties".

-In the original critique of Keynes, Hayek (1931, 122) was, in fact, quite explicit that he was dealing only with the pure theory part of Keynes argument, around the issues of "how profits arise" and whether or not they are a "purely monetary phenomenon".
-He does not disagree with Keynes's general intuition that "profits are the mainspring of the system" (Hayek, 1931, 124).
-So, the debate was not about how changes in profits may eventually affect employment or growth, but what it is that is needed for profits to be generated.
-All that Keynes's fundamental equations really did was to put forward a theory of how profits come about and the role of investment spending (on Keynes's own definition) in generating them.
-Hayek, in 1931, was objecting to this type of argument (as discussed above) and palpably shied away from any discussion of "practical applications", or "practical [policy] proposals" (Hayek 1931, 122).
-His stated intention was to focus on what he saw as "the central ... [theoretical] ... difficulties".
+To return briefly to Hicks, it should be admitted that he finally ended up with a much more flexible interpretation of what is meant by both "Keynesian" and "Wicksellian" theory than is implied by the foregoing.
+Hicks was at some pains to state that he was:

-It should be admitted (to return to Hicks) that Hicks himself finally ended up with a much more flexible interpretation of what is meant by both "Keynesian" and "Wicksellian" theory than implied by the foregoing.
-Actually, he was at some pains to state that he was "by no means implying that Wicksell himself said the last word in the elaboration of his ideas" (Hicks, 1967b, 201, emphasis added).8 The work of such writers as Mrydal (1939) and Robertson (1934) was cited as having provided such an elaboration and therefore (presumably, or supposedly) as having been being "more genuinely (sic) Wicksellian ... [than Keynes in 1930] ..."
-(Hicks
+... by no means implying that Wicksell himself said the last word in the elaboration of his ideas ...
+(Hicks, 1967b, 201, emphasis added).

-1967b, 201).10 Hicks was always a champion of Robertson.
-However, note that in effect, in the quote about Hayek's and Keynes's differences cited above (Hicks 1967, op. cit), he has already conceded that such a judgement depends entirely on what we take Wicksell's main point actually to have been.
+The work of such writers as Mrydal (1939) and Robertson (1934) was cited as having provided such an elaboration and therefore (presumably or supposedly) as having been being "more genuinely (sic) Wicksellian ... [than Keynes in 1930] ..."
+(Hicks 1967b, 201).
+Hicks was always a champion of Robertson.
+However, we should note that in effect (for example, in the quote about Hayek's and Keynes's differences reprinted above) he has already conceded that such a judgement depends entirely on what we take Wicksell's main point to have been.